apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectWithPluginId.en.rst

    This is a numeric identifier that is passed through to the HTTP state machine.
 It is accessible via the log field :ref:`piid
    <piid>`.
 This is intended as a connection identifier and should
-   be distinct for every call to :c:func:`TSHttpConnectWithPluginId`.
+   be distinct for every call to :func:`TSHttpConnectWithPluginId`.
    The easiest mechanism is to define a plugin global value and increment it for each connection.
 The value :literal:`0` is reserved to mean "not set" and can be used as a default if this functionality is not needed.

-The virtual connection returned as the :c:type:`TSVConn` is API equivalent to a network virtual connection both to the plugin and to internal mechanisms.
+The virtual connection returned as the :cpp:type:`TSVConn` is API equivalent to a network virtual connection both to the plugin and to internal mechanisms.
 Data is read and written to the connection (and thence to the target system) by reading and writing on this